tsuru/tsuru/docs/using/tsuru.yaml.rst

 you must ensure that the check is consistent to prevent units from being temporarily removed from the router.

-Example on how you can configure a HTTP base health check in your yaml file:
+Example on how you can configure a HTTP based health check in your yaml file:

 .. highlight:: yaml